nju04zq/Super_Mario/README.md

 Notes for python Super Mario project
 =====

+Brief Introduction
+====
+This is a python clone for Nintendo‘s classic Super Mario game.
+Now Mario can walk & jump in a fixed world, without support for scrolling.

+Another pixel-level picture editor Super Painter was created for this project.
+It can change the color pixel by pixel for the input PNG image, and then save the changed version to disk.

+Want to see how they look like, go to below Screenshots section.

 How to run on Windows 7
 ----
 1. Download & install python 2.7.10 [here](https://www.python.org/downloads/)